mubanjs/muban/docs/reactivity.md

 # Exploring reactivity

-When dealing with state and DOM updates within components, there are to main methods of approaching this;
+When dealing with state and DOM updates within components, there are two main methods of approaching this;

 1. Re-render everything as a pure function, and compare the outcome to detect what DOM updates are needed.
    This is how React approaches it.